Minors & Certificates

-Strategies and styles of business negotiations differ from one culture to another.
+Strategies and s of business negotiations differ from one culture to another.
 Success as a student requires effective communication skills in French, both oral and written, and an understanding of and appreciation for the cultures of the countries or communities with which one wishes to develop a business relationship.

 - International studies/business

 - Global manager

 - International affairs

 Business French Certificate Requirements